-The rate of shingles presentations to sentinel GPs decreased but remained above the baseline level in the past week.
+The rate of shingles presentations to sentinel GPs decreased below the baseline level in the past week.
 There were no chickenpox presentations (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks of 2022